BKP: An R Package for Beta Kernel Process Modeling: Summary and discussion

 Future development directions include extending the BKP framework to support more complex data structures, such as multivariate responses, functional data, time series, and combinations of qualitative and quantitative covariates.
-Another promising avenue is to generalize the BKP methodology under alternative likelihoods beyond the binomial family.
-For example, negative binomial likelihoods are particularly suitable for over-dispersed count data, where the variance exceeds the mean, a common phenomenon in ecological surveys, RNA-seq gene expression counts, and epidemiological incidence data.
-Geometric likelihoods, as a special case of the negative binomial, naturally model the number of trials until the first success and are useful in reliability analysis, survival studies, and modeling waiting times in event processes.
-These methodological and computational extensions would substantially broaden the applicability of BKP across applied statistics, biostatistics, and machine learning.
+Another promising avenue is to generalize the probability-scale kernel updating idea to likelihoods beyond the binomial and multinomial families.
+For example, negative-binomial-type likelihoods may be useful for over-dispersed count data, where the variance exceeds the mean, a common feature in ecological surveys, RNA-seq gene expression counts, and epidemiological incidence data.
+Geometric likelihoods, as special cases of negative-binomial models, may also be useful for modeling waiting times or the number of trials until the first success in reliability, survival, and event-process applications.
+Developing such extensions would require likelihood-specific conjugate or approximate updating schemes, together with appropriate uncertainty calibration and model-selection criteria.

-At last, we welcome contributions from the community and invite developers to participate in the ongoing maintenance and extension of the package by submitting pull requests via GitHub at \url{https://github.com/Jiangyan-Zhao/BKP/pulls}.
+Finally, we welcome contributions from the community and invite developers to participate in the ongoing maintenance and extension of the package by submitting issues or pull requests through the \href{https://github.com/Jiangyan-Zhao/BKP}{\pkg{BKP} GitHub repository}.